-Kris Jenner Fuels Rumors She’s Expecting A Granddaughter By Buying Kylie Pink Christmas Decorations
+Kris Jenner Fuels Rumors She’s Expecting Granddaughter By Buying Kylie Pink Christmas Decorations

-Kris Jenner’s thinking pink for Christmas this year.
-Could buying Kylie pink ornaments on ‘KUWTK’ have anything to do with a potential granddaughter?
+Kris Jenner’s thinking pink for Christmas.
+Did she buy Kylie pink ornaments to celebrate a new granddaughter?

 Don’t tease us like this, Kris Jenner!
 The Kardashian matriarch, 62, declared on the Keeping Up With The Kardashians ‘A Very Kardashian Holiday Special on November 26 that she was going to buy daughter Kylie Jenner, 20, something special while shopping for Christmas decorations.
 She picked out completely hot pink Christmas tree ornaments for Kylie’s Christmas tree (probably one of many) at her mega-mansion.
 Hot pink?
 Interesting choice, Kris.
 Could she be hinting that a Christmas miracle is on the way?